openjs-foundation/cross-project-council/CPC-CHARTER.md

 the Collaborators active in the Project.

-The CPC will elect from amongst voting CPC members a CPC Chairperson to work on building an agenda for CPC meetings and a CPC Director to represent the CPC to the Board for a term of one year according to the OpenJS Foundation’s By-laws.
+The CPC will elect from amongst CPC members a CPC Chairperson to work on building an agenda for CPC meetings and a CPC Director to represent the CPC to the Board for a term of one year according to the OpenJS Foundation’s By-laws.
 The Chair and Director may be (but are not required to be)